JasonLeisure/games/Tetriz/Tetriz.md

 9. Faster level response: Each level the tetromonios come down 5% faster to give you a bit more of a challenge.

+10. Ghost piece showing where you drop.

+11. Particle effect for line clear.

 ## Instructions

 - Press the "Start Game" button to begin the game.
 The game will start automatically.